 Sometimes, changing weather requires Hawthorn to cancel after-school activities only.
 That decision is generally made by 1:30 pm of the day in question, and is communicated via the district website.
 Once again, such an after-school cancellation will impact both Hawthorn and non-Hawthorn events that use our buildings, including sports, clubs, Park District activities, concerts, Scout gatherings and parent meetings.

 Also note that the Hawthorn Afterschool Program on-site daycare generally stays open when all other after-school activities are cancelled.
 Please check directly with the child care provider for specific schedules, 847-996-6805.

-- As a rule, Hawthorn will make every attempt to not dismiss school early, due to the age of our students and the difficulty in ensuring that a parent or care giver will be home if school is dismissed earlier than usual.
+- As a rule, Hawthorn will make every attempt to not dismiss school early because of the age of our students and the difficulty in ensuring that a parent or caregiver will be home if school is dismissed earlier than usual.

 - Even if the schools are open, the final decision about a child’s attendance remains with the parent.
 A decision to close or open school cannot take into account every circumstance.
 We can best protect the safety and welfare of all students if parents take an active role in deciding what is best for their student with regard to attendance.

 - Please keep in mind that any amount of snow or rain causes slower traffic.
 So even if the snowfall isn’t enough to cancel school, bus routes and traffic in general tend to take longer than usual.